 13 Anything that gives one an opportunity to experience Sartre's 'nausea' without actually reading Sartre is probably a good thing.

-16 Genius does what it must; talent does what it damned-well pleases.
+16 Genius does what it must.
+Talent does what it wants.

 17 Everything I do does me, too.